askeksa/Cinter/README.txt

 parameters:

 attack/decay:
-  How fast the volume envelope of the sound rises and falls. mpitch/bpitch (Modulation Pitch / Base Pitch):
+  The durations for which the volume envelope of the sound rises and falls. mpitch/bpitch (Modulation Pitch / Base Pitch):
   The pitch of the oscillators.
 To get an in-tune sound, set each of these to one of 0.01, 0.02, 0.04, 0.08, 0.16, 0.32 or 0.64.